abhipray12/Credit-score-databricks/README.md

-# 🏦 Credit Score Pipeline with Databricks (Community Edition)
+# 🏦 Credit Score Check Pipeline with Databricks (Community Edition)

 A complete, rule-based credit scoring project using PySpark and Delta Lake tables, implemented in a single notebook on Databricks Community Edition.
 Simulates a data engineering workflow with Bronze → Silver → Gold layers.